jithin-ak/cptcity_ferret/README.md

 fill/l=1/palette=temperature sst

 ## Support
-I did not checked all the cpt files individually.
-So please let me know if you found any problem with the colorbars.
+I did not check all the cpt files individually.
+So please let me know if you find any problem with the colour palettes.